open-education-hub/ccas/CCAS_pandoc.md

     [1] 0.803765

 On the other hand, one can also use a simple simulation approach.
-First, decide how many samples are to be simulated (Nsim).
+First, decide how many samples are to be simulated ($\verb|Nsim|$).
 Then, generate all of these samples, arrange them in a matrix and compute the mean of each sample.
-The $z$-value of each of these Nsim tests are then computed and a check is made whether it exceeds the critical point (1) or not (0).
+The $z$-value of each of these $\verb|Nsim|$ tests are then computed and a check is made whether it exceeds the critical point (1) or not (0).

     Nsim<-10000
     m<-matrix(rnorm(Nsim*n,mu,sigma),ncol=n)